Is human behavior threatening bees?

 Why bees are important

-For starters, without bees we might not even be able to survive and thrive as we do today as a species.
+Without bees, we might not even be able to survive and thrive as we do today as a species.
 Bees are responsible for pollinating roughly 1/3 of the crops we eat as humans.

 They also pollinate plants like alfalfa and clover, which is a food source for many animals.
 They are even responsible for pollinating other plants that aren’t food related like cotton.
 These are just a few examples of the chain production that bees are a part of, not to mention all the uses for honey and bees wax.